 |Food||Options vary – see below|

-The prices above reflect arriving on August 24th (check-in at 5pm or later) and leaving on August 31st (check-out by 3pm).
+The prices above reflect arriving on August 24th (check-in at 5pm or later) and leaving on August 31st (we need to be cleared out by 3pm, you can leave earlier if you need to).

 Making a deposit – In order to secure your spot, please pay a deposit equal to the amount of your room and board.
 For those choosing to commute, please choose “commuter rate”.